Integration with calendars and email

 • %admin_phone — phone number.

-If a self-signed certificate is used on the side, additional settings will be needed:
+If a self-signed certificate is configured on , additional settings will be required:

 • If the Outlook plugin is used: no action is needed for the COM plugin, while for the web plugin, a user only needs to go to the server guest page in the browser and trust the self-signed certificate.